 Sofia is a Tasmanian born musician and writer based in Melbourne, Australia.
-Sofia has co-produced 6 plays with La Mama, Carlton, including The Anorexic Chef, 2011, Untitled, or The Seat of Narcissa, 2016 and Todd in Venice, 2017 with the Burning Deck Theatre Company.
+Sofia has co-produced 6 plays at La Mama, Carlton, with Burning Deck Theatre Company.

 'An extraordinary gleeful exploration of some dark political events that besieged Eastern European countries under communist regimes.
 This light-hearted approach does not belittle the issues but allows the audience to see how suspicion and paranoia pervaded all aspects of life in countries like Romania... a highly energetic and lively production that is full of unexpected and enchanting moments.'
 Patricia Di Risio, Stage Whispers.

 Sofia won the 'Best Emerging Writer' Award at Melbourne Fringe 2012 for the play The Four Accordionists of the Apocalypse, directed by Jo Loth at La Mama Courthouse, with dramaturgy by Jami Bladel, Richard Bladel and May-Brit Akerholt.
 This award was provided by Writers Victoria and Melbourne Theatre Company.

 Sofia's début short story, The Cave of Dr Cayla, written during a residency at Sainte Valière in France in 2015 was published in Gargouille Literary Journal Issue 4 in 2016.
 Another, An Ex in Provence appears in Howard Firkin's anthology 'One Surviving Story', In Case of Emergency Press 2020.